 Please read the Tylenol Liver Damage article for a detailed discussion of the symptoms, mechanisms of acetaminophen toxicity, treatment (early use of N-acetylcysteine), and prevention.

 Statins are the most widely used medications to lower "bad" (LDL) cholesterol in order to prevent heart attacks and strokes.
 Most doctors believe that statins are safe for long-term use, and important liver injury is rare.
 Nevertheless, statins can injure the liver.
 The most common liver-related problem caused by statins is mild elevations in blood levels of liver enzymes (ALT and AST) without symptoms.
-Clinical studies have found elevations in 0.5% to 3% of patients who take statins.
 These abnormalities usually improve or completely resolve upon stopping the statin or reducing the dose.
 There is no permanent liver damage.

 Patients with obesity have an increased chance of developing diabetes, non-alcoholic fatty liver disease (NFALD), and elevated blood cholesterol levels.
 Patients with fatty liver often have no symptoms, and the abnormal tests are discovered when routine blood testing is done.
 Recent studies have found that statins can be used safely to treat high blood cholesterol in patients who already have fatty liver and mildly abnormal liver blood tests when the statin is started.
 In these patients, doctors may choose to use statins at lower doses and monitor liver enzyme levels regularly during treatment.